fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

 * The MDD MAY modify any header extension appearing after the OHB, but MUST NOT modify header extensions that are present before the OHB.

-* Apply the outer encryption transform to the packet.
-If encrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST be used when encrypting the RTP packet using the outer transform.
+* Apply the encryption transform to the packet.
+If encrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST be used.

 ## Decrypting a Packet

-To decrypt a packet, the endpoint first decrypts and verifies using the outer transform, then uses the OHB to reconstruct the original packet, which it decrypts and verifies with the inner transform.
+To decrypt a packet, the endpoint first decrypts and verifies using the outer cryptographic context, then uses the OHB to reconstruct the original packet, which it decrypts and verifies with the inner cryptographic context.

 * Apply the outer decryption transform to the packet.
 If the integrity check does not pass, discard the packet.
 The result of this is referred to as the outer SRTP packet.
-If decrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST be used when decrypting the RTP packet using the outer transform.
+If decrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST be used when decrypting the RTP packet using the outer cryptographic context.

 * Form a new synthetic SRTP packet with:

   * Header = Received header, with header fields replaced with values from OHB (if present).

-  * Insert all header extensions up to the OHB extension, but exclude any that following the OHB.
+  * Insert all header extensions up to the OHB extension, but exclude the OHB and any that follow the OHB.
 If the original X bit is 1, then the remaining extensions MUST be padded to the first 32-bit boundary and the overall length of the header extensions adjusted accordingly.
 If the original X bit is 0, then the header extensions would be removed entirely.

-  * Payload is the encrypted original payload.
+  * Payload is the original encrypted payload.

 * Apply the inner decryption transform to this synthetic SRTP packet.
 If the integrity check does not pass, discard the packet.
-If decrypting RTP header extensions end-to-end, then [@!RFC6904] MUST be used when decrypting the RTP packet using the inner transform.
+If decrypting RTP header extensions end-to-end, then [@!RFC6904] MUST be used when decrypting the RTP packet using the inner cryptographic context.

 Once the packet has successfully decrypted, the application needs to be careful about which information it uses to get the correct behavior.
 The application MUST